timm/ethos/docs/cocomo.md

 - Outside the exponent there are set of effort multipliers that change effort in a linear manner
   - either linearly increasing  or linearly decreasing.

+This code extends the standard COCOMO effort model as follows:
+- This code comes with a set of mitigations that might improve a project.
+  It is a sample manner:
+  - To loop over all those mitigations, trying each for a particular project.
+  - Define and test your own mitigations.
+- Many of the internal parameters of COCOMO are not known with any certainty.
+  -  So this model represents all such internals as a range of options.
+  - By running this estimated, say, 1000 times, you can get an estimate of the range of possible values.
+- This code also for the easy extesnion of the model.
+If you think
+that other factors do (or do not) influence effort in an exponential or liner manner, then it is simple to extend this code with your preferred set of attributes.

 ## Attributes

 ### Scale Factors
 if _more_ then exponential _more_ effort i